|Instructor:||A. Erdem Sariyuce (erdem AT buffalo.edu)|

 It is assumed that students have a solid background on discrete mathematics and algorithms.
 Basic research skills like paper reading, critical thinking, problem solving, report writing, communication, and presentation are important as well.

-The final grade is S/U and 75% score is needed for an S. Regarding the literature survey (for students taking 3 credits), topic will be decided with instructor.
+The final grade is S/U and 80 pts score is needed for an S.

-Each student picks one paper from the reading list and present.
-Tentative schedule is below.
-A presentation is expected to be an hour long.
-Each week, all the students will read the papers of the week before class and will ask a unique question on Piazza (except the presenter) to facilitate a class discussion.
+Each week all the students are supposed to read the paper of the week.
+Each student (except explainers) will ask a unique question (one question, not less, not more) on Piazza.
+Those questions will be answered by the explainers on Piazza and some questions will be selected by them for discussion in class.
 Questions should be open-ended and provide ground for class discussions, i.e., 'can you explain alg 1?' is not that kind of question.
 Questions should be posted to Piazza by Monday night, 11.59 pm EST.